 The Bachelor of Science Degree in Electrical Engineering Technology (ELT) is designed primarily for those students who already possess an associate degree in fields related to Electronics or Electrical Technology.
 The ELT program at NEIT emphasizes the hands-on, practical approach to the mastery of Electrical Engineering Technology.
 This approach is supplemented in the ELT program with increasing levels of electronics and electrical theory, industrial controls, mathematics, and physics.
 In addition to the normal laboratory performance and theory testing, participants in the ELT program are also expected to demonstrate competence in using both oral and written skills.
 This program is designed both to educate and to provide the personal skills for self-directed learning throughout the student’s professional life.

 The ELT program is a unique combination of two traditional electronic and electrical topics.
-The study of electronic components, electronic subsystems and programming of microprocessor systems is combined with that of automation systems or advanced industrial controls, energy management and process control.
+The study of electronic components, electronic subsystems, and programming of microprocessor systems is combined with that of automation systems or advanced industrial controls, energy management and process control.
 ELT students are presented with applications of complex automation controllers, network communications, data acquisition, process manufacturing and microcontroller systems in order to develop an increased level of understanding which enhances their professional value to prospective employers.
 At the conclusion of the ELT program, the students are expected to develop and synthesize their own design project demonstrating the applied skills acquired throughout the program or find an internship in a related field.
 The “hybrid” approach of the ELT program that combines traditional electronic and electrical skill sets provides students with a unique knowledge base that will allow them to pursue careers under the direction of an engineering staff but above that of the traditional electrical worker.

 Graduates of this program are qualified for positions in product development, operations, or technical service.
 The engineering technologist works with a professional engineer or scientist in converting scientific knowledge and craftsmanship into products and techniques.
+Upon completion of this program, students may also choose to continue into the NEIT Master of Science in Engineering Management degree program.

 Bachelor of Science Degree